stammareddi/gratitude-hut-frontend/README.md

 ## Hosting applcation

-In this process you will learn about node as well as getting setup with your own mongoDB connection
+What will you achieve in the process of hosting this applcation ?

+* Will get setup with node.js if not downloaded already.
+[What is node.js?](https://www.w3schools.com/nodejs/nodejs_intro.asp)
+* Will set up a database connection to your mongoDB.
+[What is mongoDB](https://www.mongodb.com/what-is-mongodb)

-* Clone down the repo and open it up in your code editor
+1. Clone the repo and open it up in your code editor alongside a terminal

 * Check if Node.js is installled
    * Can do 'node -v' to check installtion of Node as well as the version
    * If not installed vist node.js  [offical website](https://nodejs.org/en/download/) to get setup